simrb/simrb-doc/README.md

 	$ yum install git

-installing database

-assuming the database is sqlite, you should type the commands to install it as following
+installing database, assuming the database is sqlite, you should type the commands to install it as following

 	# yum install sqlite3*
 	# yum install sqlite-devel